Plato vs Aristotle: Compared Philosophies

-Aristotle admits that as Plato: “There is no science to universal” it will say, that is to say, that for him as for Plato, there can be no science that the supra-sensible.
+Aristotle admits that as Plato: “There is no science to universal” meaning that for him as for Plato, there can be no science other than the supra-sensible.

 But Plato designed the supra-sensible world as existing alongside, outside the perceptible world.
 In addition, he considers the species or ideas as real substances (ousia).
-Finally, not content with the world of ideas separate from the world of sense, it still separates the ideas of each other.
+Finally, not content with the world of ideas separate from the world of sense, he goes further still and separates the ideas of each other.

 This is what Aristotle does not admit.
 What he criticises the Platonism can be reduced to three main criticisms:

 2) Taken by itself, this theory is untenable and contains elements that destroy it.
-Thus, “it seems impossible that the substance was separated from what it is substance, then how the ideas, which are substances of things, would they separate things? “(I Méta., 9, 991 b 1).
+Thus, “it seems impossible that the substance was separated from what is substance, then how could ideas, which are substances of things, would they separate things? “(I Méta., 9, 991 b 1).

-In short: by definition, the substance can not be separated from the thing it is the substance.
+In short: by definition, the substance cannot be separated from the thing it is in substance.
 It is as if my being finally had nothing to do with my body.